Kozphy/Note/database/sql_book/Item 5_ Understand Why Storing Calculated Data Is Usually a Bad Idea.md

 Remember that you won’t be able to create an index on the example from **Listing 1.6** in SQLServer (nor could you for other database systems) because it is **nondeterministic**.

 ## Things to remember
-- Many systems let you define calculated columns when you define your table, but you need to be aware of the performance implications, particularly when using nondeterministic expressions or functions.
+- Many systems let you define calculated columns when you define your table, but you need to be aware of the `performance implications`, particularly when using nondeterministic expressions or functions.
 - You can also define calculated columns as regular columns and then maintain them with triggers, but the code to do so may be complex.
-- Calculated columns cause additional overhead in your database system, so use them only when the benefits outweigh the costs.
-Most of the time, you will want to create an index on the calculated columns to reap some benefits in exchange for increased storage and slower updates.
+- Calculated columns cause additional overhead in your database system, so use them only when the benefits outweight the costs.
+Most of the time, you will want to create an index on the calculated columns to repeat some benefits in exchange for increased storage and slower updates.
 - Using views to define calculations is often a desirable alternative to actually storing calculations on a table for cases where indexing does not apply.